Siblings and FOP

 Sibs is the UK’s charity, dedicated to supporting individuals who have a sibling with a disability.
 Their website has a wealth of information, advice and guidance for adults, including where you can connect with other siblings in a similar situation.
 You can download an eBook with advice for adult siblings here: www.sibs.org.uk/support-for-adult-siblings/ebook-for-adult-siblings/

-They have also launched a sister charity, Young Sibs, which is focussed on the needs and feelings of young people who have a sibling with a disability.
+They also have Young Sibs, which is focussed on the needs and feelings of young people who have a sibling with a disability.

 The charity Contact also has some resources about supporting the siblings of someone with a disability.
 There is also a free downloadable guide.